RAKU

 Click on the title to see more images

-Raku, is an oriental technic from the 16th century, it is believed to have been originated in Coria but it prospered in Japan and has extended throughout the world, apparently thanks to the tea ceremony.
+*Raku,*is an oriental technique dating back to the 16th century.
+It is believed to have originated in Korea but it prospered in Japan and has extended throughout the world, it was originally created for the tea ceremony.
 The word Raku means “happiness”.
-It is a method of creating effects with colors and textures with enamels or simply with smoke, rapidly fired and cooled while still in the oven.
-The clay used for Raku must be prepared with a high percentage of sand or grog to resist rapid changes at the extreme temperatures.
-A good choice of the clay to be used will avoid the risk of breakage.`
+It is a method of creating effects with colors and textures either by the use of enamels or simply with smoke, it involves rapid firing and rapid cooling while still red hot from the kiln.
+The clay used for Raku must be prepared with a high percentage of sand or grog to withstand the rapid and extreme changes of temperature.
+The clay to be used should be chosen with care to avoid the risk of breakage.

 The firing of the enamels is done in gas or wood fired kilns.
-The enamels and colors are fired between 800 º and 1000 º C with rapid firing, reaching the right temperature in 15 to 30 minutes, then the kiln is opened and the pieces that are red with heat are taken out.
+Raku enamels and colors are fired from 800º to 1000º C with a rapid firingx to reach the right temperature in 15 to 30 minutes, then the kiln is opened and the red hot piece is taken out.

-When a piece is taken out of the kiln and it is exposed to the air, it is put, for a short while, into a metal bucket, half full of sand or dry leaves, sufficient for the reduction of heat and smoke to penetrate into the piece and transform the colors, enhancing the crackled enamel due to the heat crash, which is quite common in this enamel technic.
-Next it is rapidly cooled down, for a short time in another bucket with water, washing out at the same time the smoke stuck to the enamel.
+The piece is taken out of the kiln and exposed to the air then put into a metal bucket half full of sand or dry leaves for a short while, just long enough for the reduction and the smoke to penetrate into the piece, transforming the colors and enhancing the crackled enamel effect produced by the heat crash, a common characteristic of this enamel technique.
+Next it is rapidly cooled down in another bucket full of water and the smoke stuck to the enamel is washed off at the same time.

-Besides the work done with classic enamel, brilliant and crackled, we also have the naked or lost enamel Raku technic, on which the engobe will not adapt itself to the holder making the enamel loose at the end of the process, and only the drawings produced by the smoke will remain, which can be induced by chance (crackled) or by the work of the ceramist.
+Besides the finishes achieved with classic enamels, both shiny and crackled, we also have the naked or lost enamel Raku technique, whereby an engobe that does not bond well to the piece is used, causing the enamel to come off at the end of the process leaving only the patterns made by the smoke.
+The patterns can be left to chance (crackled) or designed by the ceramist.

-The oven can be loaded from the top or at the front, although the most recommended is the one by which the body of the oven lifts, thanks to pulleys, and the pieces are left at the top easily workable.
+The kiln can be loaded from the top or from the front, although the most recommended type is the one designed so that the body of the kiln is lifted up by pulleys and the fired pieces remain on the floor and so are easy to handle.
 This procedure produces smoke, so it must be done in the open air.
-To get the pieces out of the oven you must use long pincers and protect yourself with spectacles and heat gloves.
+To get the pieces out of the oven you must use long tongs and protect yourself with protective glasses and heatproof gloves.

 Red is a strong color with many tones.
 There is a large selection of reds used in different types of decoration, which are fired at different temperatures.
-In the past it always had to be fired at a low temperature, between 700 and 800 Cº.
-This meant if working with colors fired at a higher temperature, the piece with red had to be fired a second time at a lower heat.
-In the last years this has changed, now it can be brought to use at different heats.
+In the past it always had to be fired at a low temperature, between 700 and 800º C. This meant if working with colors fired at a higher temperature, the piece with red had to be fired a second time at a lower heat.
+In the last years this has changed, now it can be bought to use at different temperatures.

 The name of a restaurant made in flat relief, shown above, is made in twelve parts that form three sections and each one is decorated differently.

-Repeated tiles are designs on tiles made up to form a repeated pattern and the designs can be of one or more tiles put together to forms a continued design.
+Repeated tiles are designs on tiles made up to form a repeated pattern and the designs can be of one or more tiles put together to form a continued design.

-Repoussé the dictionary explanation is: “A design raised in relief by hammering out on the reverse side.”
+Repoussé, the dictionary explanation is: “A design raised in relief by hammering out on the reverse side.”
 It is a French word meaning “pushed up”.
-It also applies to a design in three dimensions but in reverse, inwards not outwards.
-When using clay, it can either built up or dug out so the design is inwards, but with marble it has to be carved out.
+The word also applies to a design in three dimensions but in reverse, pushed inwards not outwards.
+When using clay, it can either be built up or dug out so the design is inwards, but with marble the design has to be carved out.

 Ribs are ceramic tools made of plastic, wood, metal and rubber and are used to smooth clay while turning with a wheel.
 They have this name because originally animal bones were used to make them.
-There are several sizes and two type ridge and flexible.
+There are several sizes and two types ridged and flexible.

 Rolling pin is a cooking tool used for rolling out pastry and in ceramics, for rolling out clay.
 The clay is put between two walls or square poles of the same height.
 The height of the poles is the height you want your clay to be.
 Roll over the clay until the rolling pin rests on the walls, it will then be the height required.